• Dates:2025 or call for Custom

 • Sleeping bag Rated to at least 20º F. Line the stuff sack w/ plastic bag.

-• Sleeping pad 1 closed cell foam and/or Neo-Air for extra warmth and comfort.
+• Sleeping pad 1 closed cell foam and Air mattress/Neo-Air for extra warmth and comfort.

 Backpack